drave-coding/ProdigyBoard/README.md

 2. **Data Privacy:** All the data provided is handled with care and confidentiality.

 ## **Support**
-For any inquiries or support, please contact us at [abhishek2022.work@gmail.com](mailto:abhishek2022.work@gmail.com).
+For any inquiries or support, please contact at [abhishek2022.work@gmail.com](mailto:abhishek2022.work@gmail.com).

 ---